OasisDigital/angular-aot-es2015-rollup/README.md

 Rollup is widely considered among the best current options for space efficient production module bundling.
-I don't have a comparison handy to benchmark it against Webpack 2.0, unfortunately.
+I don't have a comparison handy to benchmark it against Webpack 2.x, unfortunately.

-"Current options" turns out to exclude numerous older module bundlers.
+"Current options" excludes numerous older module bundlers.
 Only the most current ones can bundle ES2015 modules.

-### "@oasisdigital/rollup-plugin-node-resolve" package
+### rollup-plugin-node-resolve-angular package

 <https://www.npmjs.com/package/@oasisdigital/rollup-plugin-node-resolve>

 While Rollup can understand ES2015 modules, it needs help from a plug-in to understand the node_modules directory and file structure.

-`rollup-plugin-node-resolve` doesn't support the new angular specific way of marking ES2015 FESM code, the fork above at this capability.
+`rollup-plugin-node-resolve` doesn't support the new Angular-specific way of marking ES2015 FESM code, the fork above at this capability.

-I'm planning to publish this later under a more easy to find name.
-I expect eventually the community will standardize around a way to mark such code, and the feature will land in the official node resolve plug-in.
+To work around that, I have published and alternate variation of this plug-in, `rollup-plugin-node-resolve-angular`.
+It is very likely that the standard Rollup plug-in will include support for whatever standard is eventually agreed to, whether that is the current `es2015` package field or something different.

 ### Buble